- Running multiple businesses at the same time is possible, but it takes a special team and a supportive board of directors.

 "The best part of running multiple businesses ... is learning different methods of marketing, running and building teams, pricing – everything, really," Miethner said.
 "There are a lot of elements from each you can experiment with on the others.
 It creates great perspective.
-For instance, working in the food trucks always reminds me of how important customer service and sales are, even though doing both on a food truck is extremely different than what we do through [a professional service organization like] FindSpark."
+For instance, working in the food trucks always reminds me how important customer service and sales are, even though doing both on a food truck is extremely different than what we do through [a professional service organization like] FindSpark."

 There are even lessons to be learned when you're working in a similar industry.
-Gordon noted that, even though both of his companies are in the brewing business, he faced some production challenges because of the scientific fermentation differences between beer and hard cider.
+Gordon noted that, even though both of his companies are in the brewing industry, he faced some production challenges because of the scientific fermentation differences between beer and hard cider.

-Getting your timing right
+Getting your timing right for owning multiple businesses

 You may be excited at the prospect of launching your next business, but you don't want to bite off more than you can chew.
-As with any venture, you'll need time to devote to this new startup to make sure it succeeds – meaning that your first business should be self-sufficient enough for you to step away from it.
+As with any venture, you need time to devote to this new startup to make sure it succeeds – meaning that your first business should be self-sufficient enough for you to step away from it.

-Nonetheless, if you feel the overwhelming entrepreneurial urge to start something new, some of our sources advised simply going for it.
+If you feel the overwhelming entrepreneurial urge to start something new, some of our sources advised simply going for it.
 For instance, Matzorkis said he never consciously set out to start a new company – he recognizes and acknowledges ideas and opportunities as they come to him, and if he has the resources and the passion for it, he moves forward.

 "I don't think entrepreneurs wait for a green light," Gordon added.
-"You get an idea and just run with it regardless of whether it fits into your readiness mode."
+"You get an idea and just run with it, regardless of whether it fits into your readiness mode."

 While Gordon's point is spot on, it's also important not to create a second business in hopes of miraculously generating more cash flow to use for your first business.
 Don't leap into something without some financial plan for success.